Deciding when it’s right for you?

 Drive around Cozumel island?
 YES.
 Hiring a taxi for the day is expensive, and there is no bus service around the island.

 Option: We rent a scooter when exploring the island.
+(Only do this if you are an experienced driver)

 Explore the Mayan ruins located inland?
 YES.